 Support and Practical Tools

-Through its Steps to Stability program, TDP offers support and practical tools for living.
+Through its Steps to Stability program, The Delores Project offers support and practical tools for living.
 Heather Orem, Transitional Advocate and manager of Steps said the strengths-based and trauma informed program offers guests the chance to overcome barriers and improve their life and interpersonal skills.

 The most popular class in Steps is the Peace Education Program, introduced in 2016.
 “Our guests lack coping skills, and the peace class nourishes their ability to move forward through challenges.
 They find an internal peace from the program,” Heather said.